BRAVO68WEB/rusty-alternatives/README.md

 - [zellij](https://github.com/zellij-org/zellij) - A terminal workspace with batteries included
 - [xi-editor](https://github.com/xi-editor/xi-editor) - A modern editor with a backend written in Rust.
 - [sonic](https://github.com/valeriansaliou/sonic) - 🦔 Fast, lightweight & schema-less search backend.
 An alternative to Elasticsearch that runs on a few MBs of RAM.
-- [dioxus](https://github.com/DioxusLabs/dioxus) - Fullstack GUI library for web, desktop, mobile, and more.
+- [dioxus](https://github.com/DioxusLabs/dioxus) - Fullstack app framework for web, desktop, mobile, and more.
 - [atuin](https://github.com/atuinsh/atuin) - ✨ Magical shell history
 - [qdrant](https://github.com/qdrant/qdrant) - Qdrant - High-performance, massive-scale Vector Database for the next generation of AI.
 Also available in the cloud https://cloud.qdrant.io/
 - [just](https://github.com/casey/just) - 🤖 Just a command runner